 Subject to the discussion below in "Tax Information about Investments in Commodities and the Subsidiary," the Fund intends to treat any income it may derive from the Subsidiary as "qualifying income" for RIC source-of-income purposes.

 The remainder of this summary assumes that the Fund will qualify as a RIC and meet the minimum distribution requirements.

-Unless your investment in shares is made through a tax-exempt entity or tax-deferred retirement account, such as an individual retirement account, you need to be aware of the possible tax consequences of the Fund making distributions or you selling shares.
+Unless your investment in shares is made through a tax-exempt entity or tax-deferred retirement account, such as an individual retirement account, you need to be aware of the possible tax consequences when the Fund makes distributions or when you redeem shares.
 If you hold your investment in shares through a tax-exempt entity or tax-deferred retirement account, you should consult your own tax adviser to determine the tax consequences to you of an investment in the Fund's shares.